jamescherti/minimal-emacs.d/README.md

 Emacs includes several built-in themes that you can use without installing additional packages:

-- `tango-dark`: Face colors using the Tango palette (dark background).
+- `tango-dark` (Face colors using the Tango palette.
+Dark background.)
-- `tango`: Face colors using the Tango palette (light background).
+- `tango` (Face colors using the Tango palette.
+Light background.)
 - `modus-operandi`
 - `modus-operandi-deuteranopia`
 - `modus-operandi-tinted`